roadiz/BaseTheme/README.md

 ### Grunt

 This blank theme uses *Grunt* to manage your LESS, JS and CSS files.
-When you setup it, Grunt will generate versioned CSS and JS files to be properly served over browser caches.
+When you set it up, Grunt will generate versioned CSS and JS files to be properly served over browser caches.

 * Install *NodeJS* - http://nodejs.org/